 You could just about rely on public transport to explore, but Landguard and Lower Hyde holiday parks are nearer to the main trainline on the Isle of Wight.

 Nodes Point is near to attractions such as Ryde's bowling alley and other days out and Bembridge's lifeboat station.
-There are several facilities at Nodes Point, including an indoor swimming pool (but not an outdoor pool), an all-weather sports court and an adventure playground.
+There are several facilities at Nodes Point, including an indoor swimming pool (but not an outdoor pool), an all-weather sports court and a playground.
 The beach is walking distance from the site, and they offer horse riding on the beach during the summer.

 Nodes Point offers glamping, much like Thorness Bay and Lower Hyde.
 However, it has the major advantage of some of its glamping tents having private toilets rather than a shared block.